Sakuma Samata: Biography

-Sakuma was born in Abu District, Nagato Province (present day Hagi, Yamaguchi), as the younger son of Okamura Magoshichi, a samurai of Chōshū Domain, and was later adopted into the Sakuma family.
+Sakuma was born in Ōtsu District, Nagato Province (present day Nagato, Yamaguchi), as the younger son of Okamura Magoshichi, a samurai of Chōshū Domain, and was later adopted into the Sakuma family.
 He studied Western military science under Ōmura Masujirō and was a company commander defending the domain against the Second Chōshū expedition mounted by the Tokugawa shogunate in 1866.
 He subsequently served in the Boshin War of the Meiji restoration with distinction at the Battle of Aizu.
 In 1872, he entered the fledgling Imperial Japanese Army as a captain.

 In February 1874, Sakuma participated in the suppression of the Saga Rebellion, during which time he led a column of troops from Kumamoto Castle.
 He then participated in the Taiwan Expedition of 1874, where on May 22 he commanded the 150 strong force of soldiers that was ambushed by aborigines, initiating the Battle of Stone Gate.
 During the Satsuma Rebellion, he was commander of the IJA 6th Infantry Regiment.
 He was promoted to colonel in 1878.
 In February 1881, Sakuma was promoted to major general in command of the Sendai military district.